 How long will it take to complete the program?

-However, once a student has been selected from the program admission pool, the NURS (clinical) sequence will take four regular semesters plus one summer session (two academic years).
+Once a student has been selected for the program admission, the NURS (clinical) sequence will take four regular semesters plus one summer session (two academic years).
 It is not possible to “double up” on the NURS courses and shorten the time.

 The program also requires the completion of the following program